corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/performance-testing/performance-results.md

 {{< /note >}}
 Figure 1 below compares the number of Transactions Per Second (TPS) carried out by a single node, either locally with no other nodes and no notary
-(Issue) or with one other node and a notary (Issue + Repeated Pay), between Corda Enterprise 4 and Corda Enterprise 3.3 (most recent release at the time of Corda Enterprise 4 release).
+(Issue) or with one other node and a notary (Issue + Repeated Pay), between Corda: Enterprise Edition  4 and Corda: Enterprise Edition  3.3 (most recent release at the time of Corda: Enterprise Edition  4 release).
 This is with each node running on it’s own dedicated server against a dedicated database server running **Microsoft SQL Server**.
 Similar results were obtained against the other supported databases.